 Kidney failure, possible death

-Milk can be made pathogen by several practices.
-One of the major and most important is pasteurisation.
+Milk can be made pathogen-free by several practices.
+One of the major and most important practices is pasteurization.
 It is usually carried out to kill all the harmful pathogenic microbes present in the milk.
-Pasteurisation carried out by heating the milk for some time and then cooling it down.
+Pasteurization carried out by heating the milk for some time and then cooling it down.